wwylab/DeMixT/README.md

 DeMixT is a frequentist-based method and fast in yielding accurate estimates of cell proportions and compartment-specific expression profiles for two- and three-component deconvolution from heterogeneous tumor samples.

 # Updates
-(06/23/2024) Script DeMixT_preprocessing.R is included in the package for input data preprocessing.
+(06/23/2024) Script DeMixT_preprocessing.R now inside the R package for input data preprocessing, to be consistent with the bioconductor version 1.20.
 The DeMixT tutorial at https://wwylab.github.io/DeMixT/ is updated.

 (06/18/2022) Fixed a bug in ``R/DeMixT_GS.R:130``: changed ``return(class(try(solve(m), silent = T)) == "matrix")`` to ``return(class(try(solve(m), silent = T))[1] == "matrix")`` to make it work properly under both ``R 3.x`` and ``R 4.x``; since under ``R 4.x``, ``class(matrix object)`` returns ``"matrix", "array"``, instead only ``"matrix"``  under ``R 3.x``.
 Please be aware of this bug for those who installed ``DeMixT``(v1.10.0) from Bioconductor.